Is Rice Water Good for Plants? 4 Things To Know

 You can use it directly for your gardening needs without having to treat it along with other wastewater sources.

-Rice Water Doesn’t Cause Fertilizer Burn
+It Doesn’t Cause Fertilizer Burn

-The low levels of nutrients in rice water can supplement your plant’s needs.
+The low levels of nutrients in rice water can supplement your plant’s nutrient needs.
 They are not potent enough to cause fertilizer burn, especially if you follow the recommended frequency of application.
 Moreover, pouring rice water on the bare ground before planting can enrich your soil.

-Rice Water Can Boost the Growth of Harmful Microorganisms
+Can Boost the Growth of Harmful Microorganisms

-The starch in rice water can also feed harmful microorganisms in the soil, compromising the health of your plants.
+The starch in rice water can feed harmful microorganisms in the soil, compromising the health of your plants.
 Using rice water can be counterproductive, depending on the type of microbes and the health condition of your plants.

 You can also boost your plants’ health through other means, such as providing adequate sunlight and nutrients.
 This can help them become sturdier and less susceptible to microbial infection.